sametgul/sametgul.github.io/_tabs/about-me.md

 - **Teamwork:** Experienced in collaborating with interdisciplinary teams and leading project efforts.
 - **Time Management:** Adept at balancing multiple projects and meeting deadlines efficiently.
 - **Adaptability:** Capable of quickly learning and applying new technologies and methodologies.
+- **Leadership:** Skilled in leading projects and guiding team members to achieve project goals.

 ### **Languages**